axondeepseg/axondeepseg/docs/source/documentation.rst

 * A SEM model, that works at a resolution of 0.1 micrometer per pixel.
 * A TEM model, that works at a resolution of 0.01 micrometer per pixel.
-* A OM model, that works at a resolution of 0.1 micrometer per pixel.
+* A BF (bright-field) model, that works at a resolution of 0.1 micrometer per pixel.

 Using AxonDeepSeg
 =================